benhj/knoxcrypt/README.md

 ### Running

 `./test` will run the test suite.
-This unit tests various parts of TeaSafe.
-As I uncover new bugs and attemp to fix them, I will add new units to verify these fixes.
+This unit tests test various parts of TeaSafe.
+As I uncover new bugs and attemp to fix them, I will add new units to verify the fixes.

 `./maketeasafe 128000 image.teasf` will create a 500MB TeaSafe image when the block size is 4096 (note the block size is hardcoded into DetailTeaSafe.hpp and represents